On this page:

-To connect to SaaS Controllers from agents in environments that limit outbound connections, you need to set firewall rules that permit access to AppDynamics SaaS platform components.
+To connect to SaaS Controllers from agents in environments that limit outbound connections, set firewall rules that permit access to AppDynamics SaaS platform components.
 For a list of SaaS IP addresses, see SaaS Domains and IP Ranges.

 Finding Your Account Name and Access Key

-If configuring the agent manually rather than through the agent download wizard, you will need to set the Controller host and port, account name, and account access key settings manually.
+To configure the agent manually rather than through the Agent Download Wizard, set the Controller host and port, account name, and account access key settings manually.
 If you have an Admin account, you can find your account name and access key in the AppDynamics Controller UI.
-If you are not an admin, you must ask your administrator for your access key.
+If you are not an admin, ask your administrator for your access key.

 To view your account name and default access key:

 - Click on the Account tab.
 The account name appears next to the Name label.
-The name is customer1 in a single tenant, on-premises Controller, but varies on SaaS Controllers.
+The account name is customer1 in a single tenant, on-premises Controller, the account name varies on SaaS Controllers.

 - Click Show next to the Access Key label to reveal the account default access key setting for this instance.
-Use this value as the Account access key setting in agents.
+Use this value as the Account access key setting in agent settings.

-If you create license rules in addition to the default rule, the access key for each rule is displayed in the Rules tab.
+If you create license rules in addition to the default rule, the access key for each rule appears in the Rules tab.